edbennett/publishing-analysis/_episodes/03-documentation.md

 > ## Try it yourself
 >
 > Adjust the `plotcounts.py` file to use `if __name__ == '__main__'` guards.
+>
+> Check that it still works correctly afterwards.
 {: .challenge}